arlowatts/torys-map/worldbuilding/adventures/tide-of-battle.md

 #### First Mate Laurie

 Laurie, the First Mate of the Dulcet Swine, is a Dwarf of exceptional intelligence.
 His immediate grasp of unfamiliar topics is unrivaled and his memory is faultless.
 Laurie has known Eltora since her childhood and considers himself largely responsible for her success, which he proudly flaunts at every opportunity.
-He likes using big words and showing off his deep understanding of every science under the sun.
+He likes using big words and showing off his understanding of every science under the sun.

 #### Raadi

 Raadi is a Human sailor from the distant land of Soale.
 He speaks with a thick accent but otherwise has fully adopted the Andalese way of life.
 He is quite talkative and very friendly, both trusting and earning trust easily.
-He loves to play tricks on his friends (almost everyone) and tell stories.
+He loves to play tricks on his friends (which is almost everyone) and tell stories.

-#### Di
+#### Aro

-Di is an Elf sailor of mysterious origins.
+Aro is an Elf sailor of mysterious origins.
 She claims to be from Sibal but never seems to get the details straight - her story changes at every telling.
 Despite this, she enjoys good company and, while being slower to make friends than Raadi, can still become a kind and loving companion in time.

+The Dulcet Swine sails at dawn, so the characters won't have much time to prepare or to explore Sayrenvar.
+However, they should have enough time to make any purchases they feel are necessary.

+## Chapter 2 - Encounter at Sea

+Captain Eltora will guide the Dulcet Swine out of the Inner Harbour the morning after another mystery ship leaves.
+Her plan is to catch up to the ship out of sight of Sayrenvar to avoid any possible suspicion.
+This will give Captain Eltora and her crew time to get to know the characters and the characters to get to know each other.
+Eltora will start by asking each of the characters who told them about the Dulcet Swine and what they know about its mission.
+Once everyone has answered, Eltora will tell them that she works for a merchant's guild based in Sibal.
+This guild, called simply the Merchant's Union, presents itself as an organization supporting international merchants by supplying resources to its members for a monthly fee.
+However, Eltora will also tell that the Merchant's Union promotes illegal trading.
+Eltora is sometimes entrusted with these tasks.
+The Merchant's Union offers additional protection for her business and occasionally supplies her with additional members, such as this one.

+*I don't know much about any of you*, she'll say. *All I know is that you've been selected to join my crew for this mission of intelligence.
+The Union sometimes makes mistakes, but I'm hoping you won't let me down.*